 The New Jersey Superior Court and the New Jersey court system are excellent tools for resolving disputes.
-Yet, at Arons & Solomon, we realize that alternative dispute resolution methods can save time, money, and emotional energy.
+Yet, at Arons & Solomon Divorce Lawyers, we realize that alternative dispute resolution methods can save time, money, and emotional energy.
 For families in divorce cases who are interested in a low-conflict divorce, our law firm offers guidance and experience.

 Our law firm takes a personal approach to each case.
 If you believe that an alternative dispute resolution method like mediation is the right choice for your case, reach out to our Bergen County law office today at (201) 487-1199.